SidneyPhoon/DSX_Local_Workshop_V121_Oct2018/README.md

 ![batchscoring](/img/batch_scoring.png?raw=true)

 9. Click **Run now**.
-Wait till the status changes to Success or refresh the browser to see the job status (Scroll to the bottom of page to see the job status).
+Refresh the browser to see the latest job status (Scroll to the bottom of page to see the job status).
 10. Verify that the *new_customers_scores.csv* is in the data section of the project.
 <br/>